 Then I met the vet I use now.
 He suggested that we run a food-allergy panel (SPOT test) on Chaucer to help us determine exactly what foods he was allergic to, and on that basis, I switched his diet to California Natural.
+[Ed Note: California Natural is no longer available, so please research other limited ingredient foods to feed instead.
+Canidae Limited Ingredient is similar to the old California Natural.]
 I kept him on the Seacure, and I attribute his “recovery” to both of these.

 My Advice to Anyone who Suspects Their Weimaraner May Have IBD